Asymptotic Safety in the Conformal Hidden Sector?: Abstract

 \section{Abstract}

 We combine the notion of asymptotic safety (AS) with conformal invariance in a hidden sector beyond the Standard Model.
-We use the renormalization group (RG) equations as a bridge to connect UV boundary conditions and EW/TeV scale physics and furnish a detailed example in the context of a leptophobic $U(1)'$ model to address the diboson excess recently observed at the LHC.
-Investigating a broad selection of UV boundary conditions corresponding to differing AS scenarios, we find that AS scenarios have very strong predictive power, allowing unique determination of most of the parameters in the model.
+We use the renormalization group (RG) equations as a bridge to connect UV boundary conditions and EW/TeV scale physics and furnish a detailed example in the context of a leptophobic $U(1)'$ model.
+A broad selection of UV boundary conditions are formulated corresponding to differing AS scenarios, and we find an AS scenario with very strong predictive power, allowing unique determination of most of the parameters in the model.
 We obtain the interrelationships among the couplings, the transition scale of the fixed point $M_{UV}$ and the generations of quarks coupled to the $Z'$, and especially the correlation between $M_{UV}$ and the top quark Yukawa coupling $Y_t$.
-We find one of the AS boundary conditions provides a diboson excess of around 4 fb, which is close to the current best fit value.
-In addition, this model also admits fermionic vector-portal dark matter with a mass around $M_Z'/2$.
+Several phenomenological implications of our results are presented for selected $Z'$ masses.